miltonmcdonald1986/GraphicsEngine/README.md

 # GraphicsEngine
-GraphicsEngine is a simple graphics engine written in C++ using OpenGL.
+GraphicsEngine is a simple, cross-platform graphics engine written in C++ using OpenGL.

 # Installation and Setup
 ## Visual Studio 2022